YuzuZensai/iOS-DiscordPresence/README.md

 ## ✨ Features

-- Detect running games and show them on your discord!
+- Detect running games and show them on your Discord!
 - Fetch Discord token from the iOS Discord Application
 - Built-in ratelimiter